zoe1337/sft/README.md

 ## UwU What is this
 It is a primitive face tracker, using OpenCV's built-in haarcascades classifier and minimum filtering.

+Despite its name, it does not track shitty faces.
+It tracks beautiful faces, but the tracker itself is kinda bad.
 You could surely do better.
-I'm sharing it because there is not enough crap on the internet, and I have better things to do.
+I'm sharing it because there is not enough crap on the internet, and now I have better things to do.

 I tried using state-of-the-art face detection algorithms and all of them have a documentation as pleasant as a big steaming pile of shit.